Dr. Finch's staff headshot

 Bio

-Jim Finch is in his second year as Superintendent and 31st year overall.
-Dr. Finch spent 15 years as the principal at Mary Persons High School and is in his 18th year overall in Monroe County Schools.
+Jim Finch is in his fourth year as Superintendent of schools and 33rd year overall in education.
+Dr. Finch served as the principal at Mary Persons High School from 2007-2022 and is in his 20th year overall in Monroe County Schools.
 Dr. Finch received his Bachelor of Science in Education from Georgia Southern University in 1994 and a Masters of Education in Educational Leadership from Georgia College and State University in 2001.
 In 2015, Dr. Finch defended his dissertation, The Effect of the Self-contained Ninth Grade Campus on Student Achievement Indicators, and received his doctorate in Educational Leadership from Valdosta State University.

 Dr. Finch began his teaching career in 1994 as a math teacher and coach at Peach County High School in Fort Valley, GA.
 While at Peach County, Dr. Finch taught math for ten years and served as the math department chair for the last five of those.
 He served as assistant principal during his last two years at Peach County High.
 In addition to his instructional and supervisory duties, Dr. Finch coached football, basketball, baseball, tennis, and golf during his 12 years in Fort Valley.
 Dr. Finch coached in the 1998, 2003, and 2005 AAA state championship football games, serving as defensive coordinator in those latter two games and winning the AAA state championship in 2005.
 At the conclusion of the 2005-2006 school year, Dr. Finch made the transition to principal.

 Dr. Finch is a member of the Georgia School Superintendents Association (GSSA), the Professional Association of Georgia Educators (PAGE), and the Georgia Association of Educational Leaders (GAEL).
-He was a member of the PAGE Principal Leadership Network in 2010-2012.
+He was a member of the PAGE Principal Leadership Network in 2010-2012 and completed the Superintendents Professional Development Program (SPDP) in 2023.
 Dr. Finch also serves on the Board of Control for the Middle Georgia RESA.

-Dr. Finch has served and continues to serve on many other statewide associations.
-Dr. Finch has served on the Board of Trustees for the Georgia High School Association (GHSA) since 2016, and in 2024, was re-elected as the GHSA President for a second term.
+Dr. Finch has served and continues to serve in many other statewide associations.
+Dr. Finch has served on the Board of Trustees for the Georgia High School Association (GHSA) since 2016, and in 2026, was re-elected as the President of the GHSA for a third term.
 Additionally, Dr. Finch has served on the Board of Directors for the Georgia Association of Educational Leaders (GAEL, 2018-2020) and for the Georgia Association of Secondary School Principals (GASSP, 2016-2021).
-Dr. Finch served as President, Vice President, Past President, and State Coordinator for GASSP and was Georgia’s advocacy delegate in Washington, D.C. to NASSP during the 2014-2017 school years.
-He has served as a lecturer and guest presenter for local RESA’s as well as the Georgia Association of Educational Leaders.
+Dr. Finch served as Vice President, President, Past President, and State Coordinator for GASSP.
+Dr. Finch served as Georgia’s voting advocacy delegate in Washington, D.C. to NASSP during the 2014-2017 school years.
+He has served as a lecturer and guest presenter for local RESA’s and statewide for the Georgia Association of Educational Leaders.

-Dr. Finch is married to his wife of 26 years, Kelli, who serves as a real estate agent in the middle Georgia area.
-They have four children, two of whom are adult and two school age children.
-Kennedy (MP ‘18) is a Double Eagle graduate of Georgia Southern University and serves as the Executive Director of the Eagle Nation NIL Collective in Statesboro, GA.
-Jimbo (MP ‘20) is a 2024 Georgia Southern University graduate and is a sponsorship sales associate for the PGA Tour in Ponte Vedra, FL.
-Carli is an 8th grader at Monroe County Middle School, and Max is a 6th grade student at Monroe County Middle.
+Dr. Finch has been married to his wife of 28 years, Kelli, who works as a real estate agent in the middle Georgia area.
+They have four children, two adult-age and two school-age children.
+Kennedy (MP ‘18) is a Cum Laude Double Eagle graduate of Georgia Southern University and currently serves as the Assistant Director of Development and Major Gifts in the athletics department at the University of Georgia.
+Jimbo (MP ‘20) is a 2024 Magna Cum Laude graduate of Georgia Southern University and is a Sales Associate for the PGA Tour in Atlanta, GA.
+Carli is a sophomore at Mary Persons High School, and Max is an 8th grade student at Monroe County Middle.